Label84/laravel-hours-helper/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/label84/laravel-hours-helper.svg?style=flat-square)](https://packagist.org/packages/label84/laravel-hours-helper)
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/label84/laravel-hours-helper/run-tests?label=Tests&style=flat-square)

-With ``laravel-hours-helper`` you can create a collection of dates and/of times with a specific interval (in minutes) for a specific period.
-You can also exclude multiple dates/times from the collection.
+With ``laravel-hours-helper`` you can create an ``Illuminate\Support\Collection`` of dates and/or times with a specific interval for a specific period.
+This helper could be useful in generating dropdown selections for a calendar meeting invite or scheduling the duration of an event.
+This helper also allows you to define the date formatting for each interval and to exclude intervals within the specific period.

 - [Requirements](#requirements)
 - [Laravel support](#laravel-support)